Let us know the use and benefits of Indian Spices

 BLACK-EYED PEAS (lobia), are widely grown in Asia and provide a great source of protein, making them perfect in main courses for vegetarians.

-BLACK LENTILS (ma sabat) are creamy and rich, and a favorite of Punjabis.
+BLACK LENTILS (ma sabat) are creamy and rich, and a favourite of Punjabis.
 These hearty lentils are best suited for the slow cooker as they require a lengthy stewing time.

 Whole BROWN LENTILS (sabat masoor), are pink lentils with their skin left on, which makes them heartier.
 They keep their shape when cooked and result in dishes with a lentil soup consistency.